AndrewSpur73/FE-Capstone-RNKR/README.md

 # Overview

-RNKR is an application that allows a user to save and keep up with all their games, specifically competitive ranked games, across all consoles.
+RNKR is an application that allows a user to keep up with all their games, specifically competitive ranked games, across all consoles.
 A user can save their current rank (if applicable), the console they play it on, and whether it's one of their favorite games.

 ## About the User
 - The ideal user for this application is a gamer.